- 1

 How Does the Attack Work?

-The vulnerability exists in OpenClaw's WebSocket system, which runs locally on the user's machine.
-Here's how the attack works:
+The vulnerability exists in OpenClaw's WebSocket system, which runs on the user's local machine.
+The attack works as follows:

-- The attacker crafts a malicious link containing a
+- The attacker crafts a malicious link with a

-gatewayUrlparameter pointing to their own server - The victim clicks the link — OpenClaw's Control UI automatically connects via WebSocket to the attacker's server, sending the Authentication Token along with it
+gatewayUrlparameter pointing to their own server - The victim clicks the link — the OpenClaw Control UI automatically connects via WebSocket to the attacker's server, sending the Authentication Token along with it

-- The attacker uses the captured token to connect back to the victim's local gateway
+- The attacker uses the captured Token to connect back to the Gateway on the victim's machine

 Steinberger himself explained: